zenobi-us/zenobi-us/content/posts/2024-03-01-security-scanning.md

 tags:
   - security
   - git
+# cSpell:words gitguardian tartufo sarif
 ---

-Over the last few years my focus on frontend engineering has been centered around how teams work together.
+Over the last few years my focus on frontend engineering has been centred around how teams work together.
 Are there dynamics and ergonomics that can shape the groups mentality into good scalable behaviours?
 I think so.

 Here, I want to address the topic of "how do I handle the obvious security slip ups in my codebase?".